-Invisalign and ClearCorrect are the dominating in-office clear aligners.
+Invisalign, ClearCorrect, SureSmile, and 3M Clarity Aligners are the dominating in-office clear aligners.
 Invisalign is the original clear aligner treatment and currently leads the industry.
-In order to receive Invisalign aligners, you’d first need to visit a dentist and have them take impressions of your teeth.
-Then, your dentist will send the impressions to a dental lab, where they are analyzed to create aligners, perfectly fitted for your teeth.
+To start your Invisalign treatment, you first need to visit a dentist and have them take impressions of your teeth.
+Then, your dentist will send the impressions to a dental lab, where a team analyzes them to create aligners that are perfectly fitted for your teeth.
 The dentist will make any necessary final adjustments to the design before your aligners are delivered.
-ClearCorrect’s pre-treatment process is very similar.
+ClearCorrect, SureSmile, and 3M Clarity’s pre-treatment procedures are very similar.

-Both ClearCorrect and Invisalign aligners must be worn for at least 22 hours per day and should only be removed when eating or drinking anything besides water.
-Typical treatment time for both providers is about a year, no matter which provider you choose.
-All of them, however, require regular trips to the dentist’s office, and you’ll need to change your aligner sets about once every 2 weeks.
-Once treatment is complete, patients receive a set of retainers to preserve their new smile.
+You must wear all in-office aligners for at least 22 hours per day and should only remove them when eating or drinking anything besides water.
+The typical treatment time is about a year, no matter which provider you choose.
+All of them, however, require regular trips to the dentist’s office, and you’ll need to change your aligner sets about once every two weeks.
+Once treatment is complete, you’ll receive or purchase a set of retainers to preserve their new smile.

-In-office aligners stand out due to their ability to treat more complex cases, such as minor bite misalignments and moderate-to-severe crowding or spacing.
-For anyone seeking more drastic results or anyone who favors one-on-one treatment with a dentist, in-office aligners will likely be a great fit.
+In-office aligners stand out thanks to their ability to treat more complex cases, such as bite misalignments and moderate-to-severe crowding or spacing.
+For anyone seeking more drastic results or anyone who favors one-on-one treatment with a dentist, in-office aligners will probably be a great fit.
 However, this additional face-time with a dental professional comes at a price.
-Both ClearCorrect and Invisalign typically cost about $3,000 – $8,000, as does 3M Clarity.
+Invisalign typically costs about $3,000–$8,000, as does 3M Clarity.
 ClearCorrect and SureSmile can be slightly cheaper, but they’re still often pricier than at-home aligners.
 Also, the treatment time of about one year, on average, is sometimes too long for adults looking for quick results.

 Home Teeth Aligners

 As people seek cheaper and more convenient treatment options, home teeth aligners like Byte, SmileDirectClub, NewSmile, and AlignerCo have quickly become a booming and rapidly evolving industry.
-Unlike in-office aligners, home teeth aligners require no office visits and offer a decreased treatment time and decreased cost overall.
+Unlike in-office aligners, home teeth aligners require no office visits and offer a decreased treatment time and decreased overall price.

 The first step in the home teeth alignment process is to take impressions of your teeth.
 Your provider will send you a kit with instructions for taking impressions, which you’ll complete and send back.
-Some companies (including Candid and SmileDirectClub) even have physical locations where you can have your teeth scanned by a dental professional instead of completing an impression kit.
-Either way, if you’re approved for treatment, your aligners will be custom-designed and shipped directly to you.
+Alternatively, SmileDirectClub has physical locations where you can have your teeth scanned instead of completing an impression kit.
+Either way, if you’re approved for treatment, the company will custom-design your aligners, then ship them directly to you.
 From there, it’s up to you to complete your treatment by wearing the aligners as prescribed.